MamathaGowd64/Devtinder/notes.md

 -create a userschema and user model
--pushing some documents to the database collection -error handling when handling the db operations
+-pushing some documents to the database collection -error handling when handling the db operations -creating REST apis
+-adding custom validations to the schema